 A working group has been formed for each of these points, all of which are expected to present respective studies by 2019.

-On the 11 October 2018, the Bibsam Consortium announced the disruption of academic research due to the cutoff by Elsevier to be much less of a problem than expected.
+On October 11, 2018, the Bibsam Consortium announced the disruption of academic research due to the cutoff by Elsevier to be much less of a problem than expected.

 The negotiations, supported by the UHR (Universities of Norway), are based on the following principles: